FriendsOfSymfony/FOSElasticaBundle/README.md

 #### Declare an index

-Elasticsearch index is comparable to doctrine entity manager.
+Elasticsearch index is comparable to Doctrine entity manager.
 Most of the time, you will need only one.

     foq_elastica: